Kim Schrier

-Early life and career
+Early life and education

-Schrier was born and raised in Los Angeles, California, and earned a bachelor's degree from the University of California, Berkeley, graduating Phi Beta Kappa with a degree in astrophysics.
+Schrier was born, and raised, in Los Angeles, California, where she graduated from Palisades Charter High School.
+She earned a bachelor's degree from the University of California, Berkeley, graduating Phi Beta Kappa with a degree in astrophysics.
 She attended the University of California Davis School of Medicine, where she earned her Doctor of Medicine degree.
 She continued on to a residency at the Stanford University School of Medicine.

+Medical career

 Schrier's professional career as a pediatrician began in Ashland, Oregon, where she worked for one year before joining Virginia Mason Medical Center in Issaquah, Washington in 2001.
 While working at Virginia Mason, she became politically active, particularly on healthcare issues.
 In 2017, Schrier was dissatisfied with Congressman Dave Reichert's handling of the efforts to repeal and replace the Patient Protection and Affordable Care Act and this, coupled with her frustration with the results of the 2016 elections, led to her decision to enter politics.